Five priorities reshaping networking and connectivity in the UK insurance sector

 Key capabilities include:

-- Enterprise grade wireless built for dense and mobile working environments.
+- Enterprise grade wireless built for dense and mobile working environments to facilitate strong collaboration.

 - Secure access service edge (SASE) architectures that apply consistent security policies across all users and locations.